Froot1/holbertonschool-higher_level_programming/python-input_output/README.md

 ### [6.
 Create object from a JSON file](./6-load_from_json_file.py)
-* Write a function that creates an Object from a JSON fil
+* Write a function that creates an Object from a JSON file:

 ### [7.
 Load, add, save](./7-add_item.py)